 Identified by their unique scarred appearance, Risso’s Dolphins are a distinctive species often found in deeper waters.
 Their striking white markings, resulting from interactions with each other and the squid they feed on, make them an intriguing sight for those lucky enough to spot them.

-For enthusiasts eager to witness the presence of dolphins along Cornwall’s coast, timing is everything.
+For enthusiasts eager to spot dolphins along Cornwall’s coast, timing is everything.
 The diverse marine life in these waters can follow seasonal patterns, influencing the likelihood of dolphin sightings, although dolphins can be sighted in Cornwall at any time of year

 The warmer summer months mark a prime season for dolphin sightings in Cornwall.
 During this period, the sea swarms with marine activity, attracting various dolphin species.
 The calmer seas and milder weather provide optimal conditions for both dolphins and onlookers.

-Dolphins can often be more active during the early morning and late afternoon hours.
-Consider planning your excursions during these times to catch them during their feeding or playful sessions.
+Dolphin spotting is often more fruitful during the early morning and late afternoon hours.
+Consider planning your excursions during these times when dolphins are more active to catch them during their feeding or playful sessions.

 A great tip is to pay attention to the tide timings, as outgoing tides can enhance your chances of dolphin sightings.
 Tidal currents concentrate prey and dolphins may gather in these areas for feeding opportunities, creating ideal conditions for observation.